 Multiple Injection Types

 One of the first things Buchberger mentioned was the fact that physical therapists deal with four different kinds of injections.
-Patients come to them having already received cortisone injections, PRP injections, stem cell injections, and prolotherapy.
+Patients come to them having already received cortisone injections, PRP injections, total nucleated cell injections, and prolotherapy.
 He made the point that each kind of injection is designed to do something different.
 Physical therapy has to be matched with the injury being treated and the intent and goals of the injections.

 Buchberger’s line of thinking is quite interesting.
 He mentioned that, where PRP injections are concerned, prescribed rest periods prior to beginning physical therapy differ based on where a doctor was trained.
 In other words, doctors recommend different amounts of rest prior to PT.
 This doesn’t seem to be appropriate when you stop and think about it.